 Preset - Presets save parameters and may be recalled as needed.
-DLZ Creator comes with a library of factory presets.
+DLZ Creator XS comes with a library of factory presets.
 There are also user presets.
 These may be created for each preset type.

 An entire chapter is dedicated to presets.
 This includes detailed instructions and multiple screenshots every step of the way.
-Please check it out on pages 90-93.
+Please check it out on pages pages 91-94.